Guide to Cosmetic Surgery

 Missing teeth can be replaced with dental implants or a fixed bridge.
 Uneven or receded gums can be made to look much nicer with gum grafts.
 All of these procedures have been proven to increase confidence and make caring for teeth with toothbrushes and dental floss much easier, thus helping improve oral health too.

-The first step towards improving your smile is arranging an appointment with to a cosmetic dentist.
+The first step towards improving smile makeovers is arranging an appointment with to a cosmetic dentist.
 The initial consultation is often free and gives you an opportunity to discuss your needs, and the cosmetic options open to you.
-Dentists can show you ‘before’ and ‘after’ pictures of patients who have undergone similar treatment, or you can bring in your own photos to show the effect you want to achieve.
+Dentists can show you ‘before’ and ‘after’ pictures of patients who have undergone similar cosmetic treatment, or you can bring in your own photos to show the effect you want to achieve.

 Cosmetic dentistry procedures are not usually covered on the NHS unless there is a compelling medical reason for them to take place.
 However, new technology has lowered prices (and recovery times) dramatically, and many dentists are happy to discuss a monthly payment financing programme to allow you to begin treatment straight away.

 Do your research carefully – never believe the ‘miracle’ claims of a procedure without asking your dentist about them first, and reading up on the subject until you are sure of their veracity.
 A cheap option may seem attractive at first, but it could lead to ongoing financial and health problems if the procedure is not carried out properly the first time.
 Don’t put your oral health at risk in search of a seemingly ‘too good to be true’ price.
 Finds a dentist you can trust and follow their advice.